ughrima/Employee-Attrition/README.md

 ## Project Overview

-This project aims to predict the likelihood of employee attrition in a company using HR data.
+This project aims to predict the likelihood of employee attrition in a company using [IBM HR Dataset]([https://ughrima.github.io/](https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset)).
 By leveraging advanced classification techniques and feature engineering, the goal is to build a model that can accurately identify employees who are likely to leave the company.

 ## Technologies Used